jackhealy1/DesignToReality/README.md

 - Sass

 **My Objective**
-To recreate the brief by creating a clean, attractive, responsive and interactive UI.
+To create a Login screen with a clean, attractive, responsive and interactive UI.

 To add interactivity where possible, with cursor highlighting, form validation and an animated Sign In button.

-Use the company green as the base colour and choose sympathetic additional colours.
+Use a sympathetic colour palette.

 Packages -
 Outside of the standard dependencies created by create-react-app and installing Sass I used -